danklammer/microlite/README.md

 #### Purpose

-A lightbox with no extras, looks nice, and works well.
-Ideal for including it directly in your page on a as needed basis.
+A lightbox with no extras, no icons, looks nice, and is easy to use.
+Ideal for including it directly in your page on a as-needed basis.

 It uses CSS multiple backgrounds to load in the high-res version on top of the low-res, making the experience fast and seamless.